Sigma SA-mount: Lens adaptations

 Newer lenses with Sigma SA-mount can be used on newer Sony E-mount cameras (for example, the Sony ILCE-7 series, the ILCE-5000, ILCE-6000 etc.) using the Sigma MC-11 SA-E mount adapter, introduced in 2016.
 (A similar Sigma MC-11 EF-E adapter is available to mount Canon EF-mount lenses on Sony E-mount cameras.)
 The adapters support autofocus, image stabilization and electronic aperture control.

 Camera bodies

 Lenses

-All SLR lenses manufactured by Sigma since 1993 are available for the SA-mount.
+All autofocus SLR lenses manufactured by Sigma since 1989 are available for the SA-mount.
 A partial listing can be found here.